NETWAYS/gitlab-training/day2/03_CI/03_Gitlab_CI.md

 Download them, extract them and open the HTML file with your browser.
 This is an example of how to do it from a CLI, the Gitlab WebIDE is an obvious alternative.

-!SLIDE smbullets
+!SLIDE
-# GitLab CI: .gitlab-ci.yml Templates
+# GitLab CI .gitlab-ci.yml Templates

+GitLab offers various templates for the .gitlab-ci.yml.

  * PHP
  * C++